GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-message-list/chat-message-list-view-properties.md

 #### Parameters

-  - cell: The cell to calculate reuse identifier for.
+  - `cell`: The cell to calculate reuse identifier for.

 #### Returns